ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch8-game-state.md

 Before we add any more functionality to our game it's time for some refactoring.
-To make it easier to keep track of the game state we'll add an enum called `GameState` with variants to differentiate between a game that is played or if it is game over.
-Because of this we'll be able to remove the `gameover` variable, and we can also add states for showing a start menu and pausing the game.
+To make it easier to keep track of the game state we'll add an enum called `GameState` with variants to differentiate between the game being played and the game being over.
+This will allows us to remove the `gameover` variable, and we can add states for showing a start menu and pausing the game.

 ## Implementation